evlPanda/evlpanda.github.io/_posts/2020-05-20_siblings_in_rowset.md

 This is not often used, and rather difficult to find any information on.

-Of course it *is* right there in PeopleBooks, of you read carefully.
+Of course it *is* right there in PeopleBooks, if you read carefully.

 But here is a copy-paste example: